 Switzerland's contribution to the enlarged EU

-As an EU member state, Croatia is one of the beneficiary countries of the Swiss contribution to reducing the economic and social disparities in an enlarged EU.
-The Swiss contribution to Croatia amounts to CHF 45 million to Croatia, supporting 12 projects.
+As a member of the European Union (EU), Croatia is one of the beneficiaries of Switzerland’s contribution to reduce economic and social disparities in the enlarged EU.
+Switzerland’s contribution to Croatia amounts to approximately CHF 45 million to Croatia, supporting 12 projects.
 On 30 June 2015 Switzerland and Croatia signed the bilateral framework agreement which regulates the implementation of Switzerland’s enlargement contribution to Croatia.
 All projects must be approved by May 2017 and completed by mid-December 2024.

 Both the Swiss Embassy in Zagreb and the Pro Helvetia Arts Council actively promote cultural exchanges between Switzerland and Croatia.
 Such exchanges are increasingly taking place within a private framework.